readthedocs/readthedocs.org/docs/user/explanation/index.rst

 ===========

-⏩️ :doc:`/choosing-a-site`
+⏩️ :doc:`/explanation/dedicated-platform`
-  Users often ask what the differences are between Read the Docs Community and Read the Docs for Business: here's an overview.
+  An introduction to what a dedicated documentation platform like Read the Docs does offers documentation projects.

-⏩️ :doc:`/integrations`
+⏩️ :doc:`/explanation/continuous-documentation`
   A high-level introduction to *Continuous Documentation Deployment*.

+⏩️ :doc:`/config-file/index`
+    An explanation of the value of having a versioned configuration file for your project.

 ⏩️ :doc:`/subprojects`
   Learn more about how several documentation projects can be combined and presented to the reader on the same website.